asyncio example

 import random

-async def produce(queue, n):
+async def publish(queue, n):

 for x in range(1, n + 1):

-# produce an item
+# publish an item

 # simulate i/o operation using sleep